simp/rubygem-simp-beaker-helpers/README.md

 _(Default: `no`)_ When set to `yes`, Beaker will enable [FIPS mode](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Security_Guide/sect-Security_Guide-Federal_Standards_And_Regulations-Federal_Information_Processing_Standard.html) on all SUTs before running tests.

 **NOTE:** FIPS mode is only enabled on RedHat family hosts.

+#### `BEAKER_fips_module_version`

+_(Default: unset)_ Set to a version of the simp-fips Puppet module released to Puppet Forge, when you want to specify the version of that module used to implement enable FIPS.
+When unset, the latest version is used.

+**NOTE:** This has no effect if the `simp-fips` module is already included in your fixtures.yml

 #### `BEAKER_spec_prep`